Ideagen-Coding-Challenge/ideagen-assessment/README.md

 ## REQUIREMENT
-During my development, i use below version to run the assessment
+During my development, i use Laravel 9 and below are the version to run the assessment
 - PHP 8.1.4
 - Composer 2.3.2